 DOROTHY McCONNELL has been editor of World Service News and has written a number of books for children.
-She is, of course, national secretary of the Women's Committee of the American League.
+She is, of course, national secretary of the Women's Committee of the Ameri-can League.
 She interviewed MME.
 J. H. SUN shortly after Mme.
-Sun arrived in the United States.
+Sun ar-rived in the United States.

-ABRAHAM J. ISSERMAN is on the board of the National Lawyers Guild and chairman of the organization's committee on consumers and coöperatives.
-He is a prominent labor and civil liberties attorney, being counsel for Labor's Non-Partisan League in New Jersey and a member of the board of the American Civil Liberties Union.
-He is, as well, a contributing editor of the Newspaper Guild's Guild Reporter.
-Mr. Isserman attended both of the congresses in Mexico City that he reports here.
+ABRAHAM J. ISSERMAN is on the board of the National Lawyers Guild and chairman of the organization's comand chairman of the organization's com-mittee on consumers and coöperatives.
+He is a prominent labor and civil liber-ties attorney, being counsel for Labor's Non-Partisan League in New Jersey and a member of the board of the Ameri-can Civil Liberties Union.
+He is, as well, a contributing editor of the News-paper Guild's Guild Reporter.
+Mr. Is-serman attended both of the congresses in Mexico City that he reports here. in Mexico City that he reports here.

-AN EXPLANATION-Robert Morss Lovett writes: "A paragraph in my article in The Fight for September in reference to the union of the Lutheran and Evangelical Churches should be read as reflecting the views of the person mentioned in the last sentence, a clergyman obviously not unsympathetic to the present régime in Germany."
+AN EXPLANATION-Robert Morss Lovett writes: "A paragraph in my ar-ticle in THE FIGHT for September in reference to the union of the Lutheran and Evangelical Churches should be read as reflecting the views of the person mentioned in the last sentence, a clergyman obviously not unsympathetic to the present régime in Germany.'

-FINALLY, we want to thank our many friends whose contributions were expressed in their financial aid in answer to our letter of several weeks ago.
+FINALLY, we want to thank our many friends whose contributions were ex-pressed in their financial aid in answer to our letter of several weeks ago.
 The response to our appeal was immediate and encouraging.
-The Fight is and must be a coöperative enterprise, the responsibility of every single person who is aware of the danger of war and Fascism.
+The FIGHT is and must be a cooperative enterprise, the re-sponsibility of every single person who is aware of the danger of war and Fascism.

-TO WASHINGTON-IN JANUARY
+TO WASHINGTON - IN JANUARY

-ALL WHO want peace are looking toward the American Congress for Peace and Democracy this coming January 6th, 7th and 8th.
+A LL WHO want peace are looking toward the American Congress for Peace and Democracy this coming January 6th, 7th and 8th.
 All eyes are turning toward Washington, D. C., where the delegates of the American people will gather when the snow flies over the Capitol.